AHMEDGAMAL79/data-engineering-portfolio/README.md

 **Next milestones:** Build ETL pipelines, deploy with Airflow, master data modeling, and contribute to open-source data projects.

 Let's build the future of data, one commit at a time. 🚀

+### Progress Log

+- **December 29, 2025:** Created the data-engineering-portfolio repository and added a professional README with bio, goals, and social links.
+Officially started the Data Engineering learning journey.